-- [a] Unlawful behaviour.
+[a] Unlawful behaviour.
 No person shall behave in any way so as to create any disturbance, commit any nuisance, interfere with any burial taking place, or interfere with any grave, memorial or plaque, or any flowers or plants, or play at any game or sport.
-The Council reserves the right to exclude anybody behaving inappropriately or in breach of these regulations. - [b] Unlawful entry.
-No unauthorised person shall enter or remain at any hour when it is closed to the public. - [c] Unlawful use.
+The Council reserves the right to exclude anybody behaving inappropriately or in breach of these regulations.

+[b] Unlawful entry.
+No unauthorised person shall enter or remain at any hour when it is closed to the public.

+[c] Unlawful use.
 No burial shall take place, and no memorial or plaque shall be placed, and no additional inscription shall be made on any memorial, without the permission of the Council.
 The scattering of cremated human remains [ashes] above ground is not permitted under any circumstances.

-grave in which ction.
-No body shall be buried, or cremated human remains interred in, any an exclusive right of burial for the time being exists except with the consent in wner of the right.
+[d] Unlawful action.
+No body shall be buried, or cremated human remains interred in, any grave in which an exclusive right of burial for the time being exists except with the consent in writing of, the owner of the right.

-ne)hereby declare that I/we lerstood and will abide by the Stratton Memorial Garden regulations.
+I/We (print name) .....hereby declare that I/we have read, understood and will abide by the Stratton Memorial Garden regulations.

-Signed:

-Date:
+Signed: Date:

 May 2018